steveokard/barkpack/bios/BobCasey.md

 # Bob Casey

-## Life leading up to What's New, Furry Blue?
+## Life leading up to Bark Pack

-Bob's relationship with his wife slowly grew rockier over the decade.
-His wife would wind up filing for a divorce midway into their son's teen years.
-He would later go to raise Zack after she left.
+Bob's relationship with his wife slowly grew rockier leading up to Zack's 16th birthday.
+They remain undecided on who should have custody over him.
+They decided to leave choice up to him.